robertobatts/aws-certification-notes/notes/11-s3-intro.md

 - You can use client library such as Amazon S3 Encryption Client
 - Clients must encrypt data themselves before sending to S3
 - Clients must decrypt data themselves when retrieving from S3
-- Customer fully manages the keys and ancryption cycle
+- Customer fully manages the keys and encryption cycle

 ### Encryption in transit (SSL/TLS)
 - Amazon S3 exposes: